Bahut Din Huwe: Plot

 Madhubala plays the role of Princess Chandrakanta, who is born due to the blessings of Nagraj.
-However, due to the Nagraj's curse, the Queen dies as soon as the princess stops breastfeeding.
-The second Queen grows jealous and orders her men to kill the princess.
-However, she is left in the forest and gets adopted by a priest.
-The priest's wife believes she will bring misfortune to her family and ill treats her.
+Due to Nagraj's curse, the Queen dies as soon as the princess stops breastfeeding.
+The second Queen grows jealous of the princess and orders her men to kill her.
+However, they leave her in the forest, where she gets adopted by a priest and his wife, who ill-treats her.
 When she grows up, she is spotted by Prince Anand Kumar, who immediately falls in love with her.
 She marries him and gives birth to a son.
-An evil magician king, Bhadra Chamund, decides to marry Chandrakanta upon finding out that she is the most beautiful woman in the world.
-He disguises himself as a saint and goes to her palace to beg for alms and kidnaps her.
-His wife Mohini warns him that like Ravan, he will meet his end because of kidnapping a woman who is devoted to her husband, but he pays no heed.
+An evil and lustful magician king, Bhadra Chamund, decides to marry Chandrakanta when he discovers that she is the most beautiful woman in the world.
+Disguising himself as a saint, he and goes to her palace to beg for alms and kidnaps her.
 When Prince Anand Kumar finds out, he marches to Bhadra Chamund's kingdom with his army to defeat him, but The Prince and the army are turned to stone by his magic.